IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

-leave the Block Type, Block Total Length, Byte-Order Magic, Major Version, and Minor Version fields at the same offsets from the beginning of the SHB and with the same lengths, must keep the value of the Block TYpe the same, must keep the two posssible values of the Byte-Order Magic the same, depending on the block's byte order, so that the rest of the SHB can be correctly interpreted.)
+leave the Block Type, Block Total Length, Byte-Order Magic, Major Version, and Minor Version fields at the same offsets from the beginning of the SHB and with the same lengths, must keep the value of the Block Type the same, must keep the two possible values of the Byte-Order Magic the same, depending on the block's byte order, so that the rest of the SHB can be correctly interpreted.)